subins2000/kde-weblate/README.md

 ## Notes

 * Don't make any change directly in the intermediary repo's `upstream` folder.
-If doing so, make sure to update the PO file in the `l10n-kf5` folder too.
+If doing so, make sure to update the PO file in the `pos` folder too.

 ## SVN Tips